-Background: This study looked at the effects of combined transcranial direct current stimulation (tDCS) and exergaming therapy on balance and cognitive flexibility in children with Autism Spectrum Disorder (ASD).
+Introduction: This study looked at the effects of combined transcranial direct current stimulation (tDCS) and exergaming therapy on the balance and cognitive flexibility in children with autism spectrum disorder (ASD).

-Materials and Methods: A quasi-experimental randomized controlled trial study was undertaken with 30 children aged 7-10 years, who were randomly allocated to either an experimental group (n=15) getting active tDCS (1.5 mA over the left DLPFC) + Kinect-based exergaming or a control group (n=15) receiving sham tDCS with exergaming.
-The 4-week intervention (3 sessions per week) was preceded and followed by extensive evaluations with the Movement Assessment Battery for Children-2 (MABC-2) and Wisconsin Card Sorting Test (WCST).
+Methods: A quasi-experimental randomized controlled trial (RCTs) study was undertaken with 30 children aged 7-10 years, who were randomly allocated to either an experimental group (n=15) getting active tDCS (1.5 mA over the left DLPFC) + Kinect-based exergaming or a control group (n=15) receiving sham tDCS with exergaming.
+The 4-week intervention (3 sessions per week) was preceded and followed by extensive evaluations using the movement assessment battery for children-2 (MABC-2) and the Wisconsin card sorting test (WCST).

-Results: ANCOVA findings showed significant between-group differences favoring the experimental group for static balance (F= 9.537, p < .001, partial η² = 0.128) and dynamic balance (F= 7.510, p < .001, partial η² = 0.158), with medium-to-large effect sizes.
-The results showed that the combined tDCS and exergym intervention had a stronger effect on improving cognitive flexibility than exergym alone.
-This improvement was associated with a significant increase in correct and conceptual responses and a decrease in repetitive errors in the combined group (p<0.001).
+Results: Analysis of covariance (ANCOVA) showed significant between-group differences favoring the experimental group for static balance (F=9.537, P<0.001, ηp2=0.128) and dynamic balance (F=7.51, P<0.001, ηp2=0.158), with medium-to-large effect sizes.
+The results showed that the combined tDCS and exergame intervention had a stronger effect on improving cognitive flexibility than exergame alone.
+This improvement was associated with a significant increase in correct and conceptual responses and a decrease in repetitive errors in the combined group (P<0.001).

 نوع مطالعه: